Learning distributed representations with efficient SoftMax normalization: Conclusions

 \subsubsection{Acknowledgments}

-LD acknowledges support from the the Lagrange Project of the ISI Foundation funded by CRT Foundation, from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 101016233 (PERISCOPE) and from Fondation Botnar (EPFL COVID-19 Real Time Epidemiology I-DAIR Pathfinder).
+Acknowledgments LD acknowledges support from the the Lagrange Project of the ISI Foundation funded by CRT Foundation, from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 101016233 (PERISCOPE) and from Fondation Botnar (EPFL COVID-19 Real Time Epidemiology I-DAIR Pathfinder).
 EMB acknowledges support from CRT Lagrange Fellowships in Data Science for Social Impact of the ISI Foundation.
-The authors thank Ciro Cattuto for fruitful discussions during the project conception and Cosme Louart for his valuable feedback on the proofs of Theorems~\ref{prop:concentration}, \ref{prop:distr}.
+The authors thank Ciro Cattuto for fruitful discussions and Cosme Louart for his valuable feedback on the proofs of Theorems~\ref{prop:concentration}, \ref{prop:distr}.